 About The Journal

 The International Journal of CAR T-Cell Therapy is a peer-reviewed, open-access journal published by Sunvalley Communication, the publisher of ADC Review | Journal of Antibody-drug Conjugates and Onco’Zine.
-The journal is set to premiere in the summer of 2021.
+The journal is set to premiere in the winter of 2025.

 Next Steps…